stefanhoelzl/scriptenv/README.md

 $ pip install scriptenv
 ```

-and you can use any package you want in your REPL or short-lived scripts
+use any package you want in your REPL or short-lived scripts
 ```python
 import scriptenv
 scriptenv.requires('requests==2.25.1')